Yandex Cloud

 Tip

-If you need to, you can change the info columns displayed in the table.
+If required, you can modify the information columns displayed in the table.
 Do it by clicking in the row with the table column headers, selecting the info columns you need, and clicking Apply.

 • : Remark